-Is it time to start some type of spiritual practice?
+Is it time to start your spiritual practice?
+Do you know how to start your spiritual journey?
 Where do you start?
 Here are the four steps you should take.

 Religion makes choosing a spiritual path more difficult.
-The spiritual explorer has many options.
-The internet gives you access to many resources.
+So the spiritual explorer must learn to be vigilant and avoid the common detours.
+The internet gives you access to many resources to make a more informed decision.
 You can learn everything from Animism to Yoga.
-Which path is best for you?
+The question is, which path is best for you?

 How to Start Your Spiritual Journey